Splendide-Imaginarius/crosslooper/README.md

 * Replace the title screen `.ogg` file of an RPG Maker game with the tagged audio file you created; then launch the RPG Maker game.
 * Play the `.ogg` file with [loop-ogg](https://github.com/SolraBizna/loop-ogg).

+I'm not aware of any players that currently support APEv2 loop points; please let me know if any exist.

 ## Standards